Belt and Ranking Systems

 Renshi Dai/Level

-5th & 6th Dan Black Belts and is addressed as, Shihan
+5th & 6th Dan Black Belts are addressed as Shihan

-5th & 6th Dan Black Belts and is addressed as, Shihan
+5th & 6th Dan Black Belts are addressed as Shihan

 Kyoshi Dai/Level